42-Short/shortinette/rust/subjects/module-04.md

 Your function must never panic when interacting with the file system.
 Handle errors properly.

+Some level of input sanitization will be necessary - a `min` value higher than the `max` value does not make much sense.

 Test your function with different binary files and option combinations to verify functionality.

 ## Exercise 07: Pretty Bad Privacy